m1ddl3w4r3/Gat/README.md

 ## Why ?

-Although Metasploit payloads are great, they are often times spotted by AV products.

 The goal of this project is to get a simple reverse shell, which can work on multiple systems.

 ## How ?